switchboard-xyz/ecosystem/.github/ISSUE_TEMPLATE/project_metadata_update.md

 ---
-name: Request Update
+name: Project Update Request
 about: Use this template to request an update to the metadata of a project that uses Switchboard.
 title: "[Project Metadata Update] Add/Update Project: <Project Name>"
-labels: update, metadata
-assignees: ""
+assignees: "jessupjn"
 ---

 ## Project Metadata Update